Disaster Preparedness and Business Recovery Resources

 FEMA provides referrals for business owners and farmers.
 FEMA may also maintain a list of additional referral resources for business owners and farmers.
 The referrals may be obtained by calling the FEMA Helpline at 1-800-621-3362 or by visiting Disaster Declarations.
 Please select the state in which your disaster occurred.

-Go To Sites
+Go To Site

 The Division of Emergency Management plans for and responds to both natural and man-made disasters.
 These range from floods and hurricanes to incidents involving hazardous materials or nuclear power.
 The division prepares and implements a statewide Comprehensive Emergency Management Plan, and routinely conducts extensive exercises to test state and county emergency response capabilities.

-Go To Sites
+Go To Site

 The Technical Assistance Program (TAP) for small, minority-owned businesses is designed to help your business thrive in today’s complex, rapidly changing and uncertain environment.